Horror Fiction Genre

-|Definition of the Horror Fiction genre|
+Definition of the Horror Fiction Genre

-A brief look at the definition of the Horror Fiction Genre makes us realise that the oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.
+The Horror Fiction Genre makes us realise that the oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.

 As children, we might be afraid of the shadows looming from a half-closed closet door or of the monster we believe lies under the bed.
 Terrors of the imagination run wild at that age and encompass those things that seem to stand outside of rational explanation.
 Like the sense of a menacing presence in the shadows just behind us that may or may not disappear if we can only gather up the courage to turn around and face it.
 As adults, our fears become more sophisticated, more grounded in worldly events.